Last revised: March 10, 2018

 2. Andrew McKenna, Violence and Difference.
 This entire book brilliantly takes up Derrida’s deconstruction of philosophy as corroboration of St. Paul’s point.
 Derrida’s deconstruction basically shows what one can see even more clearly with the Gospel, and Girard’s elaboration of an evangelical anthropology: namely, that violence still underlies philosophy.
 In short, philosophy ends up, when deconstructed, to be little more than a highly sophisticated language game to cover up human violence.

-1. Mark R. Bredin, Bredin makes use of Mimetic Theory in writing an exegesis of this passage, “John’s account of Jesus’ demonstration in the temple: violent or nonviolent?” (from Biblical Theology Bulletin, Summer 2003).
+1. Mark R. Bredin, Bredin makes use of Mimetic Theory in writing an exegesis of this passage, “John’s account of Jesus’ demonstration in the temple: violent or nonviolent?” (abstract only, with portal to paid access; from Biblical Theology Bulletin, Summer 2003).